-5.1 5GS QoS model
+5GS QoS model

-The 3GPP QoS flow is access agnostic, when the traffic is distributed between5G access network and WLAN access network, the same QoS should be supported as long as the WLAN access network can support the same QoS treatment as the 5G access network.
-QoS flows on GBR traffic and Non-GBR traffic are specified in 3GPP TS 23.501 and QoS flows are defined as follows:
+The 3GPP Quality of Service (QoS) flow is access agnostic.
+When the traffic is distributed between the 5G access network and the WLAN access network, the same QoS should be supported.
+Issues arise if the WLAN access network cannot support the QoS treatment required by the 5G access network.
+QoS flows for Guaranteed Bit Rate (GBR) traffic and Non-GBR traffic are specified in 3GPP TS 23.501 and QoS flows are defined as follows:

-GBR QoS flow: A QoS flow using the GBR resource type or the Delay-critical GBR resource type and requiring guaranteed flow bit rate.
+GBR QoS flow: A QoS flow using the GBR resource type or the Delay-critical GBR resource type and requiring a guaranteed flow bit rate.

-Non-GBR QoS flow: A QoS flow using the Non-GBR resource type and not requiring guaranteed flow bit rate.
+Non-GBR QoS flow: A QoS flow using the Non-GBR resource type and not requiring a guaranteed flow bit rate.

 Table 1 shows the characteristics of GBR and delay critical GBR QoS flows from 3GPP.
-Therefore, it is necessary that GBR flows are supported by the WLAN in both directions, e.g. non-AP STA to AP and AP to non-AP STA.
+Therefore, it is necessary that GBR flows are supported by the WLAN in both directions, e.g., non-AP STA to AP and AP to non-AP STA.

-1.Table 1.
+Table 1.
 QoS characteristics (3GPP TS 23.501)